 The mission of Read to Grow is to promote language skills and literacy for children, beginning at birth, and to support parents as their babies' first teachers.

 Research shows that babies begin learning rapidly at birth.
 Brain growth and development are greatest during a child's first three years.
-Healthy stimulation and bonding come through parents reading, talking, singing, and playing with their babies.
+Parents who regularly read, talk, sing, and play with their babies help them develop language and pre-literacy skills that are necessary to be successful in school.

 The idea of Read to Grow began in 1998 when Connecticut shoreline residents, RJ Julia Booksellers and Fair Haven Community Health Center joined forces to collect more than 12,000 books for children who had none of their own.